 About Every Canadian Counts

-Every Canadian Counts (ECC) is a coalition committed to improving services for over 20% of Canadians Identifying with having long-term, chronic disabilities.
+Every Canadian Counts (ECC) is committed to improving services for Canadians that have long-term, chronic disabilities.
 There is an urgent need to provide for these Canadians and their families, as many do not have access to even the most basic supports and services.
 The crisis is clearly illustrated by stories of families who have left loved ones on the steps of government agencies or at the door of homeless shelters in a desperate attempt to access needed services.
 Lack of services, weak provincial support systems, and the absence of a national strategy to address this crisis is unacceptable in Canada in this day and age.

 A national disability support program could offer a number of solutions to existing problems, for example: